abcxyz/abc/README.md

 template code, do some substitution to replace parts of it with your own values, and write the result to a local directory.

-The full user journey looks is as follows.
-For this example, suppose you want to create a "hello world" Go web service.

 ## One-time CLI installation

 The quick answer is to just run